cylon-v/dandy/README.md

 end
 ```

-4. Silicon is a micro-framework for micro-services.
+4. Dandy is a micro-framework for micro-services.
 It's not intended to create monolithic giants!
 In terms of [Domain Driven Design](https://en.wikipedia.org/wiki/Domain-driven_design)
-concepts one Silicon application should wrap only one [Bounded Context](https://en.wikipedia.org/wiki/Domain-driven_design#Bounded_context).
+concepts one Dandy application should wrap only one [Bounded Context](https://en.wikipedia.org/wiki/Domain-driven_design#Bounded_context).

 ## Getting Started

-1. Install Silicon:
+1. Install Dandy:

 ```
-    $ gem install silicon
+    $ gem install dandy
 ```

-2. At the command prompt, create a new Silicon application:
+2. At the command prompt, create a new Dandy application:

 ```
-    $ silicon new silicon-app
+    $ dandy new dandy-app
 ```

-3. Go to directory `silicon-app` and start the application using a server you prefer:
+3. Go to directory `dandy-app` and start the application using a server you prefer:

 ```
     $ puma -p 8000 config.ru